 Tia Carmen – renowned chef Angelo Sosa opened this in the JW Marriott Desert Ridge and the food does NOT disappoint!

 Buck & Rider – seafood spot I have sadly only gone for HH but would recommend 3-7pm daily for drinks + their voodoo rice.
 If you want to enjoy dinner, just note they only do ‘preferred seating reservations’.
+Their outdoor fire pit area is relaxing and a nice place to enjoy your drinks!
+(Multiple Locations).

 The Vig McDowell – prefer to come here for drinks and apps.
 Such a beautiful outdoor space with live music on occasion.
+(Multiple locations).

 Lou Malnati’s – a Chicago classic, their deep dish pizza is my favorite and definitely worth trying if you’ve never had it before.
 Get The Lou!
+(Multiple Locations).

 JJ’s Delicatessen – O.M.G.
 We discovered this place after a hike one day and it changed our world.
 The options are endless and all fresh, filling, and delicious.
 Only open for breakfast & lunch – definitely recommend as a post-hike refuel.